R. Balakrishna Pillai: Personal life

 Pillai died on 3 May 2021, at Vijaya hospital in Kottarakkara.
 He was admitted to the hospital a few days earlier owing to respiratory issues and was on ventilator support.
-His body was cremated with full state honours.
+His body was cremated with full state honours at his home in Kottarakkara.
+He is survived by his three children - two daughters named Usha and Bindu, and his only son Ganesh Kumar.
+Valsala, his wife, predeceased him in 2018.

 Political career

 Student politics

-R. Balakrishna Pillai was member of Thiruvathankur Students' Union (which later became Tirukochi Vidyarthi Federation and later Kerala Students' Union).
+R. Balakrishna Pillai was a member of Thiruvathankur Students' Union (which later became Tirukochi Vidyarthi Federation and later Kerala Students' Union).

 Indian National Congress

-Balakrishna Pillai later joined the Indian National Congress (INC) party.
+Balakrishna Pillai later joined the Indian National Congress (INC).
 In 1960, he became member of the Kerala Pradesh Congress Committee executive and of the All India Congress Committee.

 He was elected to the Kerala Legislative Assembly for the first time in 1960 from the Pathanapuram Assembly Constituency of Kollam district, as an INC candidate, at the age of 25 and holds the record for becoming the youngest MLA of Kerala.

 Kerala Congress formation

 In 1964, fifteen MLAs led by K. M. George (including Balakrishna Pillai) left the Congress and formed a regional party called the Kerala Congress, with George as the chairman and Pillai as general secretary.
 Pillai won the elections from his home constituency Kottarakara in 1965 but was defeated in the next two elections of 1967 and 1970.
 He was elected to the Lok Sabha in the 1971 General Election from Mavelikara constituency and served as the Member of Parliament (MP) until 1977.

 From December 1975 to June 1976, he served as the Minister for Transport, Excise and Jails in the Kerala Cabinet.